 No. You can sign up for 8 weeks or 1 week.
 To get a more complete experience, most families sign up for 3 or more weeks.
 You only pay for the week(s) you are attending.

 How much does it cost to attend Summer Club?

 The cost per Summer Club varies.
-Greenknoll Summer Club is $290 per week.
-Field trips and a t-shirt for field trips are included in this tuition rate.
+Greenknoll Summer Club is $300 per week.
+There is also one time $20 registration fee Field trips and a t-shirt for field trips are included in this tuition rate.

 What are the Hours?